Vyral/christal-johnson/_posts/2022-10-10-my-market-forecast-and-how-to-take-advantage.md

 {% include excerpt.html %}

 Where do you think this constantly changing market is heading next?
 That can be a very tricky question to answer.
-I’m here today to tell you my forecast for the next six months and where I think the real estate opportunities will be.
-I predict that we will see inventory rise and interest rates stabilize in the near future.
-How can you take advantage of that?
-Well here are the six places I predict we will be seeing great opportunities:&nbsp;
+I’m here today to tell you my forecast for the next six months and talk about six real estate opportunities you can take advantage of in the near future: Well here are the six places I predict we will be seeing great opportunities:&nbsp;

 **1\.
 Listings with realistic sellers.** We are still in a market where good real estate that’s priced well will sell, so sellers with realistic expectations will succeed.&nbsp;

 **2\.
-Listings for buyers that need a little help.** If you are a buyer that needs help with the closing costs or buying down your rate, for example, you will have opportunities for deals with those things.&nbsp;
+Listings for buyers that need a little help.** If you are a buyer that needs help with the closing costs or buying down your rate you will have opportunities for deals with those things.&nbsp;

 **3\.
 Value-add properties.** This would be a house that needs some work to get where you want it.
 Buyers are starting to look more at homes like that.